aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 ### Allowing Connections

 In AWS, all network traffic in and out of **Elastic Network Interfaces** (ENIs) is controlled by **Security Groups**.
 You can think of Security Groups as a firewall with a set of rules.
 By default, Security Groups allow no incoming (ingress) traffic and all outgoing (egress) traffic.
-You can add ingress rules to them to allow incoming traffic streams, and the same goes for egress rules.
-As soon as you add at least one egress rule to a security group, only the rules will be honored and the default "all outgoing traffic" rule no longer applies.
+You can add ingress rules to them to allow incoming traffic streams.
+To exert fine-grained control over egress traffic, set `allowAllOutbound: false` on the `SecurityGroup`, after which you can add egress traffic rules.

 You can manipulate Security Groups directly: